devaultcrypto/DeVaultID-Specification/README.md

 Key Hash | 0x01 | Key Hash (20) | [Address reuse](https://en.bitcoin.it/wiki/Address_reuse) undermines the security and privacy of the users.
 Script Hash | 0x02 | Script Hash (20) | [Address reuse](https://en.bitcoin.it/wiki/Address_reuse) undermines the security and privacy of the users.
 Payment Code | 0x03 | Payment Code (80) | Published payment codes [might undermine the privacy](https://github.com/bitcoin/bips/wiki/Comments:BIP-0047) of the users.

+## Security and Scalability

+While it is technically possible for a client to download the referenced block, scan all transactions and look for matching transactions to parse the payment data, doing so at scale might be too costly for light clients.
+To optimize this process it is expected that 3rd parties provide indexing services.

+### Indexing Services

+A service can be made that continously scans the blockchain to create a database of valid **Cash Accounts**, indexed by their shortest **Account Idenfitiers**.

+Such a service should allow for convenient lookup of **Cash Account** information, but must return all data needed to independently verify the information, such as the **Full Transaction**, **SPV-proof** and **Block Information**.

+If a user requests lookup for a **Minimal Identifier** that cannot be uniquely idenfitied, an indexing service must return all matching transactions and should clearly indicate that the lookup was unsuccessful.

 # References